|

 Above

-left: Ted Teir preparing the shipping crate
+left: the late Ted Teir preparing the shipping crate

 Above right: Dargaville builder Arthur Maich preparing